 Hi!
-This is Randy Witt again.
-Yesterday I sent you a guide to installing and using the X-Plane demo you downloaded.
+This is X-Plane Support again.
+Yesterday we sent you a guide to installing and using the X‑Plane demo you downloaded.
 (If you missed it, you can still read it online.)
 This is the first email in the month-long course you signed up for about getting the most out of X-Plane.

-Today I’d like to share with you how you can find a virtual version of your favorite aircraft and then fly it in X-Plane.
+Today we’d like to share with you how you can find a virtual version of your favorite aircraft and then fly it in X-Plane.

 In the 20 years we’ve been doing this, no one has ever looked at the default hangar and thought “Oh, that’s probably all the aircraft I’ll ever want to fly.”
 Of course you want more aircraft!
 And if you’re a pilot, you probably want to fly the same aircraft in X‑Plane that you fly in the real world.
 Luckily, X‑Plane makes it easy to add an unlimited number of custom aircraft.

 There are a few great places to find new aircraft.
 One is the X‑Plane Downloads page on the fan site X-Plane.org.
 (Note: Before downloading from X-Plane.org, you’ll need to create a free account there.)
 Another is the X‑Plane France site.

 Many of the airplanes on those sites are free (known as “freeware” in the flight sim world), but a small number require purchasing (these are “payware”).